hntek/drug_consumption/README.md

 ```
 docker pull hntek/drug_consumption
 ```
 ## Running Automatic Pipeline from the Virtual Machine

 ### Running make from the docker volume interactively

+Note that you must replace `~/Documents/2017lecture/573_DSCI_2017/lab/drug_consumption` with an appropriate absolute path to the project root directory in which the project lives in your local machine.

 ```
 docker run  --rm -it -v ~/Documents/2017lecture/573_DSCI_2017/lab/drug_consumption:/home/drug_consumption drug_consumption /bin/bash